kamilburda/batcher/dev/sections/Usage.md

 ## Known Issues

+The export option `Interactively` is currently broken for many file formats [due to a bug in GIMP 3.0.0-RC1](https://gitlab.gnome.org/GNOME/gimp/-/issues/12349).
+This will be fixed in GIMP 3.0.0-RC2.

 If the *How to adjust file format options* export option is set to `Interactively`, and you press the Export button, it may seem as though nothing happens.
 In that case, the file format dialog may be displayed behind GIMP.